 - (a) Forest projects must be verified at least every six years. - (b) If verification is less frequent than annual, Offset Project Data Reports must include the following additional information: - (1) Annual estimates of the project area's carbon stocks for each of the required carbon pools reported during each reporting period since the last verification.
-The estimates must reflect the appropriate confidence deduction as determined by appendix A; - (2) Confidence deduction for the forest carbon inventory applied for each reporting period since the last verification for the project, if applicable; - (3) Baseline carbon stock estimates for all required carbon pools reported during each reporting period since the last verification; - (4) Estimate of harvest volumes and associated carbon in harvested wood products reported during each reporting period since the last verification; - (5) Estimate of secondary effects reported during each reporting period since the last verification; - (6) If a reversal has occurred it must be reported within 30 calendar days of its discovery pursuant to Section 95983(b) and 95983(c)(1) of the Regulation.
-The report must provide a written description and explanation of the reversal, whether the reversal has been classified as intentional or unintentional, and the status of compensation for the reversal; - (7) Calculation of the offset project's forest buffer account contribution for each reporting period since the last verification; and - (8) Calculation of total net GHG emission reductions and GHG removal enhancements (QR_y in equation 5.1) reported for each reporting period since the last verification.
+The estimates must reflect the appropriate confidence deduction as determined by appendix A; - (2) Confidence deduction for the forest carbon inventory applied for each reporting period since the last verification for the project, if applicable; - (3) Baseline carbon stock estimates for all required carbon pools reported during each reporting period since the last verification;

+- (4) Estimate of harvest volumes and associated carbon in harvested wood products reported during each reporting period since the last verification; - (5) Estimate of secondary effects reported during each reporting period since the last verification; - (6) If a reversal has occurred during the previous six years, the report must provide a written description and explanation of the reversal, whether the reversal has been classified as intentional or unintentional, and the status of compensation for the reversal; - (7) Calculation of the offset project's forest buffer account contribution for each reporting period since the last verification; and - (8) Calculation of total net GHG emission reductions and GHG removal enhancements (QR_y in equation 5.1) reported for each reporting period since the last verification.